kaveesh680/Smart-Trash-Bin/README.md

 - Keras is used for the actual Neural Network

 I managed to implement the neural network with 100% accuracy and 98% validation accuracy.
 You can see the dataset I used [here](https://github.com/kaveesh680/bottles.git).In the neural network there is an image processing part.
 I used a USB camera to capture the image of the bottle then that image goes through image processing algorithm.
 For the image processing algorithm, I used canny edge algorithm.

+I also want  to mention the challenges I faced implementing this model.
+My initial idea was to train the model to detect bottles according to their sizes.
+But I struggled with the dataset.
+So I decided to train the model to detect only the  object is a bottle or not.
+Still I had the dataset problem.
+For the dataset first I took about 200 images using my phone and trained the model but prediction didn't work well.
+Next I got a dataset from a website and again trained the model for that dataset.
+It also didn't work well.
+Finally I made my own dataset downloading images from the google one by one.
+I dowloaded about 300 - 400 images and repeat the same images with different brightness and contrast levels.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/63943539/140744713-6e5e4cc8-7ca9-4453-829a-a64a8773a165.png" width="800" height="600">
 </p>